 - The annual meeting of the congregation and corporation was held on Sunday, February 1, 2015.
 This year's annual report is available here.

 - Subscribe now to our weekly e-mail newsletter.

 - The Church on the Hill has many activities for all.
 If you're into music, if you want to provide support for others, if you want to enrich your Christian life, or if you just want to get out and meet people with similar interests, we have activities for all.
 Click here for a list of our activites to enhance your life within our church community.

-The Presbyterians were in the national news this week.
+The Presbyterians were in the national news earlier this year.
 On March 17, the 86th presbytery ratified a proposed change in the denomination's Book of Order.
 This change amends the church's constitution, broadening Christian marriage from being between "a man and a woman" to "two people, traditionally a man and a woman."
 Here is an article in the New York Times on the decision (one of the fairest reports thus far).

 As you may expect, Presbyterians are people who hold diverse opinions, but generally we believe it is more important to stay together in our diversity than to sever the Body of Christ.
 Hence there are many perspectives on this matter within our fellowship, although there is great consensus on the power of love and the importance of lifelong commitment.

 Want to talk about this?
 The pastor's door is always open and he welcomes a conversation, especially if you buy the coffee.
 There is also an excellent study that the national church put together that is available for download.
 Feel free to give it a look.